guzmangustavo/StockMarket-Bot/README.md

 StockMarketAr is a software developed with a educational purpose.
 It wasn't designed to support real financial desicion making.
 So it shouldn't be used this way.

-Officials stock markets are the main source about stock prices.
+Official stock markets are the main source about stock prices.

 In Argentina, the enforcement authority in stock markets is the [National Value Comission](https://www.cnv.gov.ar/sitioweb/).
-In its site can be found more information.
+You can check its site in order to get more information.